ismurray/whats-mine-client/README.md

 page.
 In addition to changing the name of your box, you can share your box with other users.
 To do that, enter the username of someone you know into the form at the bottom of the page.
-If you leave the `Give Write Access` box unchecked, the user will only have read-access to the box, meaning they'll be able to see it and all of it's contents (and remove the box from their list if they want), but they won't be able to create/edit/delete any items, and they won't be able to add or change any User permissions.
+If you leave the `Make Admin` box unchecked, the user will only have read-access to the box, meaning they'll be able to see it and all of it's contents (and remove the box from their list if they want), but they won't be able to create/edit/delete any items, and they won't be able to add or change any User permissions.
 They also won't be able to send any Item-messages, but they will be able to receive them.
-If you do chek the `Give Write Access` box, keep in mind that the user you add will share full administrative control of the box.
+If you do chek the `Make Admin` box, keep in mind that the user you add will share full administrative control of the box.
 They'll be able to change and delete the box, add/change/delete items, add and remove user permissions, and message other members of the box.
-So only give write access to users you trust!
+So only give Admin status to users you trust!

 A great use for WhatsMine is for roommates who want to keep track of who owns what, and what's for sharing.
 The built in messaging service is a great way for